-Do note that these benefits are obvious in those with no serious mental health concerns and will take longer for those dealing with deep-rooted trauma or conditions.
-Most of the types of psychological therapy are available to anyone looking to improve their mental health and learn how to cope more effectively with stress.
+Note that these benefits are obvious in those with no serious mental health concerns.
+But, they take longer for those dealing with deep-rooted trauma or conditions.
+Most types of psychological therapy are suitable for those wanting to improve mental health and learn new coping strategies.

 Like all lines of treatment, these therapies take time before you begin to experience the benefits mentioned above.
 It may take a few weeks to a few months depending on your current mental state and willingness to work at it.
 Most types of psychological therapy take time but with committed treatment and follow-up, the results are powerful and lasting.

 If you are dealing with serious mental health problems, the different types of psychological therapy offer many ways of treatment.
 As a result of the wide-ranging and generalized approach, the scope of treatment covers a vast range of mental health conditions and disorders such as:

 - Dependent Personality Disorder

 - Biopolar disorder

 - Panic disorders

 - Eating disorders like bulimia and anorexia nervosa

 - Depression and other emotional health concerns

 - Schizophrenia and other psychotic disorders